gajulavenkatsai89/MittArv_Assignment/README.md

 bash
 python automate_form.py --name " Name " --email "example@gmail.com" --phone "123456789"
-Replace the values with your actual details.
+Could you replace the values with your actual details?

 **Platform Compatibility**
 The script is designed to run on any platform where Python, Selenium, and ChromeDriver are supported, including:

-Windows
+**Windows**

 **Notes**
 **Headless Mode**: If you want to run the browser in headless mode (without opening a visible browser window), uncomment the line chrome_options.add_argument("--headless") in the script.

 **Pop-Up Handling**: The script assumes that any pop-up present can be closed.
-If the pop-up is different or additional handling is needed, you might need to adjust the script accordingly.
+If the pop-up is different or additional handling is needed, you should adjust the script accordingly.

-**Logging**: The script uses Python's logging module to output information about its progress.
-Check the terminal or command prompt for these log messages.
+**Logging**: The script uses Python's logging Python'so output information about its progress.
+Could you check the terminal or command prompt for these log messages?

+**Here, otp_fetch.py and test.py files are extra files to fetch the OTP from the mail and update it in the registration form to create the registration form successfully.
-For any issues or further modifications, you may refer to the Selenium documentation or consult Python's official documentation.
+If you have any issues or need additional modifications, refer to the Selenium documentation or consult Python's official doPython'sion.